IBM/api-samples/introduction/readme.md

 you are interested in.
 Only those fields will be returned in the response.
 This sample uses the `reference_data/sets` endpoints as an example, but these parameters can be applied to many other endpoints.

+### 07_DeprecatedHeader.py
+This sample demonstrates the Deprecated response header.
+The Deprecated response header is returned any time a deprecated version of the API is called.